sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-03_instructions.md

     ```

 1. Close all the queries windows and don't save any files.

+### Connect the Azure VM SQL instances to the file shares

-1. In the **Object Explorer**, right-click the SQL Server in Azure, and then select **Connect**.
+1. To configure the connection on the Azure VM SQL Server, in the **Object Explorer**, right-click the SQL Server in Azure, and then select **Connect**.
 1. In the **Connect to Server** dialog, in the **Password** textbox, type **Pa55w.rdPa55w.rd** and then select **Connect**.
 1. On the **File** menu, select **Open/File** and then open the **MapNetworkDrive.sql** file that you saved above.
 1. In the status bar at the bottom of the query window, check that you are connected to the Azure VM.
-1. To map the U: drive on the Azure VM, execute the query and validate that the network drive is accessible.
+1. To map the U: drive on the Azure VM, execute the query and check that there are no error messages in the results.
 1. Start a new query window and disable `xp_cmdshell` by running this query:

     ```sql